 such as 'Dwarf Cavendish' with persistent male flowers and bracts

+pods inside.
 The tree grows to a height of between 9 to 21 metres

 tall, with evergreen, alternate, glossy leaves to 22.5 cm long,

 oval on mature wood, sometimes oblong or deeply lobed on young

 shoots.
 All parts contain a sticky, white latex.
 Short, stout

-flowering twigs emerge from the trunk and large branches, or even from the
+flowering twigs emerge from the trunk and large branches, or even

-exterior of the compound or aggregate fruit is green or
+The or exterior of the compound or aggregate fruit is green or

 attached to a thick and rubbery, pale yellow or whitish wall.